Aldiwildan77/Denizen-Scripts/drafts/scripts/quests/Outline.md

 This file serves to track the progress on converting the existing quests to the new system written in Denizen.

+## Answers to stupid questions I ask myself all the time

+### Q: How the fuck do I check whether a quest is available?

+A:

+Well, dumbass, you wrote a handler for that, and if you're reading this, you forgot about it.

+- if <proc[QuestAvailabilityHandler].context[QuestName]>:

 ## Tutorial Quests

 - [x] Deliver Swabby's package